-Did you know that the bacteria living in and on your body outnumber your body's own cells?
-The same is true for our companion animals, and science shows that beneficial bacteria — the dog microbiome and the cat microbiome — have a symbiotic relationship with our pet's bodies and affect their overall health and wellness.
+Did you know that the micro-organisms living in and on your body outnumber your body's own cells?
+The same is true for our companion animals, and science shows that the community of microbes — the dog microbiome and the cat microbiome — have a mutually beneficial relationship with pet’s bodies, in other words, are great partners that work together to maintain the pet’s overall health and wellness.

 Dogs and cats are not born with a microbiome.
-Puppies and kittens start building one immediately after birth, from their mother and the surrounding environment.
+Puppies and kittens start building one immediately after birth, and get their microbes from their mother, from people in their home, and from the surrounding environment.
 Your pet's microbiome can be built from a variety of things they come in contact with every day from toys to food to indoor and outdoor environments, and yes, even from you.

 As puppies and kittens grow and mature, their microbiomes change and mature as well.
 The microbiome remains stable in most adult dogs and cats unless they become unhealthy from other illnesses or improper nutrition.